SOCIOLOGY (SOCI)

 IDEAs in Action General Education logoSOCI 122.
 Race and Ethnicity.
 3 Credits.

 Examines race, racism, and privilege.
-Introduces major sociological concepts, debates, and evidence concerning the social construction of race, and the many manifestations of racism and privilege.
+Introduces major sociological concepts, debates, and evidence concerning the social construction of race, and the many manifestations of racism and privilege, historically and currently.
 The course highlights the asymmetrical power relations between groups that produce and sustain inequality while also considering the factors that lead to social change.

 Rules & Requirements